Saviio/Fermi-UI/README.md

 2. Dependencies: Angular.js
 3. Pack Tool: Webpack

 > The reason of "Fermi" is that when I create this library, NASA just found the kepler-452b.
-That remind me Fermi raised a paradox long time ago: if we’re not alone in the universe but where are they.
+That remind me Fermi raised a paradox long time ago: "Where is everybody?"

 -------------------
 ###Components list: